Nived151/DigitalLib/README.md

 ## Overview

-Collection of Digital Library in cadence of 45nm
+Collection of Digital Library in Cadence Virtuoso of 45nm

 [**`NOT Gate`**](https://github.com/Nived151/DigitalLib/tree/main/notgate)